seanathan3/CapyBaby/README.md

 ***
 Technologies, Libraries, APIs
- - Canvas is the primary library used in this project
- - Webpack and Babel are used for file organization and server implementation
+ - The Canvas API to render and animate the raft, background, and sprites.
+ - Webpack to bundle and transpile the source JavaScript code.
+ - npm to manage project dependencies.

 ***
 ## Implementation Timeline